alphagov/xgovctf/GettingStarted.md

 1. Run `mongo pico`
 2. Enter `db.problems.remove()` in the MongoDB terminal
+3. Enter `db.submissions.remove()` in the MongoDB terminal (deletes all problem submissions)

 Once you have removed the problems, you can load in the new versions as described in the previous section.
 If any autogen problems have been deleted, you will also need to rebuild the autogen instances.

+**Note on updating problems during the live competition**: During the competition, you may want to update problems without clearing out all submissions (step three above).
+Existing submissions will be correctly associated with an updated problem if both the new and old problem share *exactly the same name*.
+Thus, if you want to update a problem, but not its name, you need not delete existing submissions.
+If you change the problem name, you **must** delete existing submissions, or users will receive errors on the "Problems" page.
+Note that if you change a problem's *grader* and keep existing submissions they will not be reevaluated using the new grader.
+In other words, if you keep existing submissions to a problem, all correct submissions will always remain correct for the new version of the problem.

 ## <a name="customizingsite"></a> Customizing the Site